Azure/CARML-Learn/docs/wiki/Lab 8 - Build an ACR-driven solution.md

         scope: resourceGroup(resourceGroupName)
         name: 'workload-appi'
         params: {
-            workspaceResourceId: la.outputs.resourceId
+            workspaceResourceId: law.outputs.resourceId
             name: applicationInsightsWorkspaceName
         }
     }
     ```

-    > You may notice we didn't ask you to add a dependency to the `la` module deployment.
-This is not required, as Bicep creates an implicit dependency since you're using the `la`-module's output `la.outputs.resourceId`.
+    > You may notice we didn't ask you to add a dependency to the `law` module deployment.
+This is not required, as Bicep creates an implicit dependency since you're using the `law`-module's output `law.outputs.resourceId`.

 1. You can now add the 'Machine Learning' module:
     - Insert the registry-reference